-The locals told us that we should also explore the famous attractions like the Underground River, Honda Bay, El Nido, Dos Palmas and other public beaches but we didn´t have enough time.
+The locals told us that we should also explore famous attractions like the Underground River, Honda Bay, El Nido, Dos Palmas, and other public beaches but we didn´t have enough time.
 We just contented ourselves with a fast plan to visit nearby historic places and a few restaurants.

 We also stopped at the Palawan Special Batallion World War II Memorial Museum.
 This place has displays of war memorabilia in honor of the bravery of the Palawan guerillas and American soldiers who fought together and risked their lives for the country.
 Here are my picture souvenirs:

 Then, off we went to Palawan Butterfly Eco Garden and Tribal Village.

 We were also at Baker´s Hill.
 It is a mini-park with a restaurant and bakery.
 The place was very nice and we had fun walking around.

 Our limited time did not allow us to go to so many places but hopefully, we will be back someday and visit the other tourist attractions in Puerto Princesa City, Palawan.